 - Poor man’s umbrellas (largest leaves of any Costa Rican Plant)

-- Best time to visit is early morning when the clouds are just rolling in.
+- The best time to visit is early morning when the clouds are just rolling in.
 However, even if it’s cloudy, you might get lucky and the clouds will clear up.

 - The dry season (December through April) is when crater visibility is most consistent.